 В. Obl ligations of the Authority Before Terminating Service to a Customer 118 1.
-2. Delivery of the Final Termination Notice to Residential Customers 118 3.
+Termination Dates for Residential Customers 118 2.
+Delivery of the Final Termination Notice to Residential Customers 118 3.
 Notifying a Third Party Before Termination of Residential Service 118 4.
 Notification to Nonresidential Customers 5.
 Termination Periods for Nonresidential Customers 119 6.
 Content of Final Termination Notices 7.
 Allowing Time for Payment and Verifying Payment 121 8.
 Termination Days 9.
 Termination Hours 10.
 When the Customer Has Filed a Complaint 122 11.
 Payment at the Time of Termination 123 12.
-Special Notifications to Social Services Officials 124 Special Termination Procedures and Protections for Medical Emergencies Special Termination Procedures and Protections for the Elderly, Blind, or Disabled 15.
-Termination During Cold Weather Periods 129 16.
-Annual Survey of Former Residential Customers Whose Service Has Been Terminated 131 C. mination of Residential Service to Two-Family Dwellings Serviced Through a Single Me ter 133 Deficiency of a Total Carolland Allica 400 Definition of a Two-Family Dwelling Identification of Two-Family Dwellings With a Single Meter Termination Dates 4.
+Special Notifications to Social Services Officials 124 Special Termination Procedures and Protections for Medical Emergencies Special Termination Procedures and Protections for the Elderly, Blind, or Disabled Termination During Cold Weather Periods 16.
+Annual Survey of Former Residential Customers Whose Service Has Been Terminated 131 C. mination of Residential Service to Two-Family Dwellings Serviced Through a Single Me ter 133 Definition of a Two-Family Dwelling Identification of Two-Family Dwellings With a Single Meter Termination Dates 4.
 Delivery of the Final Termination Notice 133 Content of Notice of Termination Allowing Time for Payment and Verifying Payment (See V.B.7.)
 Termination Days (See V.B.8.)
 Termination Hour (See V.B.9.)
 When the Customer Has Filed a Complaint (See V.B.10.)
 Payment at the Time of Termination (See V.B.11.)
 How Occupants of Two-Family Dwellings Can Avoid Termination of Service Notification to Occupants That Overdue Bills Have Been Paid 13.
-Termination During Cold Weather Periods 135 ח Tor mination of Residential Service to Entire Multiple Dwellings 137 υ.
-Definition of a Multiple Dwelling Termination Dates Delivery of Final Termination Notices.
-4. Content of Notice of Termination т.
-5. Allowing Time for Payment and Verifying Payment (SeeV.B.7.)
+Termination During Cold Weather Periods 135 Т universion of Decidential Compies to Entire Multiple Durellings 40- υ. mination of Residential Service to Entire Multiple Dwellings Definition of a Multiple Dwelling Termination Dates Delivery of Final Termination Notices 4. - Content of Notice of Termination 5.
+Allowing Time for Payment and Verifying Payment (SeeV.B.7.)
 6. Payment With Bad Checks 7.
 Termination Days (See V.B.8.)
-7. 8.
-Termination Hours (See V.B.9.)
-9. Payment at the Time of Termination (See V.B.11.) - How Occupants of Multiple Dwellings Can Avoid Termination of Service Notification to Occupants That Overdue Bills Have Been Paid Termination During the Cold Weather Period
+8. Termination Hours (See V.B.9.)
+9. Payment at the Time of Termination (See V.B.11.)
+How Occupants of Multiple Dwellings Can Avoid Termination of Service Notification to Occupants That Overdue Bills Have Been Paid 12.
+Termination During the Cold Weather Period 139

-E. Termination of Service to Shared-Meter Accounts 140
+E. Termination of Service to Shared-Meter Accounts

 Definition of Terms in This Section

 2. Conditions for Termination

-3. Content of Notice of Termination
+Content of Notice of Termination

 4. How an Occupant of a Dwelling Can Avoid Termination of Service

 5. Notification to Occupants That Termination Has Been Avoided

 6. Termination During Cold Weather Periods 142

 F. Termination of Service When There is no Customer on Record for the Premises 143

 G. Deferred Payment Agreements 144

+A. Definition 4.4.

 1. Definition

 2. Who is Eligible

 3. Who is Not Eligible

 4. Obligations of the Authority to Residential Customers

 5. Obligations of the Authority to Nonresidential Customers

 6. Obligations of the Customer or Applicant

 7. Terms of the Deferred Payment Agreement

-8. Contents of the Deferred Payment Agreement Form for Residential Customers
+,

-9. Contents of a Deferred Payment Agreement for Nonresidential Customers
+Contents of a Deferred Payment Agreement for Nonresidential Customers Broken Agreements

-10. Broken Agreements 151
+10. Bloken Agreements 15

-Н. Reconnection of Service 153
+Reconnection of Service

-1. Co nditions for Reconnection or Provision of Residential Service 153
+1. nditions for Reconnection or Provision of Residential Service

 2. nditions for Reconnection or Provision of Nonresidential Service

-3. Re connection Charges 156
+3. connection Charges

-4. ligations of the Authority for Timely Reconnection of Service
+4. Ob ligations of the Authority for Timely Reconnection of Service 157

 VI. Со mplaint Procedures 159

-Α. How a Customer Files a Complaint 159
+A. How a Customer Files a Complaint 159

 В. Authority Complaint Procedures 160

 C. Cancelled 161

 D. Cancelled 162

 E. Appeals to the Authority's President and Chief Executive Officer 163

-How the Authority's President and Chief Executive Officer Handles an Appeal
+F. How the Authority's President and Chief Executive Officer Handles an Appeal 164